-If you formed a single-member LLC that’s going to be taxed like a sole proprietorship, you aren’t strictly required to have a separate business bank account, but it’s highly advisable to have one.
+If you formed a single-member LLC that’s going to be taxed like a sole proprietorship, you aren’t strictly required to have a separate business bank account, but we highly recommend that you have one.

 You should also know that:

-Failure to set up a bank account for your LLC or corporation might make it appear like your entity is a sham.
-This means that your limited liability protection might be undermined, and you certainly don’t want that!
+Failing to set up a bank account for your LLC or corporation might make it look like your entity is a sham.
+This means that your limited liability protection could be undermined, and you certainly don’t want that!

 Want to learn more about business bank accounts?
 See our Freelancer’s Guide to Banking.